JimakosOSX/thesis/README.md

 # thesis
 ## This is documents and files needed for my thesis project

-Ideas so far
+WIP
 - 1 playbook that creates a mail server
-- 1 playbook that ???
+- 2 more playbooks

-# pre-commit hoocks
+# pre-commit hooks
 we will use ansible-lint for the playbooks